morepath/morepath/doc/app_reuse.rst

   application should really be an app by itself, that we can use byitself and also test by itself.

-* There's the issue of the username: it will appear in all paths that go to wiki-related models (the wiki itself, any wiki pages).
+* There's the issue of the username: it appears in all paths that go to wiki-related models (the wiki itself, any wiki pages).
 But why should we have to care about the username of a user when we are thinking about wikis?